Summary of this article

-This article series traces the development of the Trinity theory through the centuries, commencing with the pre-Nicene fathers, though the tumultuous events of the fourth century and into the subsequent centuries.
+This article series traces the development of the Trinity theory through the centuries, commencing with the pre-Nicene fathers, through the tumultuous events of the fourth century and into the subsequent centuries.

 These formulations of the relationship between the Father, Son and Holy Spirit were developed over a period of about 400 years.